TIBHannover/impactViz/README.md

-# ImpactViz
+# ImpactViz - Open Impact Visualiser

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-ImpactViz - Open Impact Vizualiser enables the display of open metrics on article pages
+ImpactViz - Open Impact Visualiser enables the display of open metrics on article pages

 Open scientometric indicators enable a comprehensible evaluation of science.
 The tool "ImpactViz - Open Impact Vizualizer" ([Github](https://github.com/tibhannover/rosi-prototype)), developed in the project [ROSI (Reference Implementation for Open Scientometric Indicators)](https://tib.eu/rosi-project), enables the adaptable presentation of open scientometric information from scientific publications.